uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/how-binary-digits-work-junior.md

-# How Binary Digits Work
+# How binary digits work

 ## Note from the authors

 We’ve noticed that when we teach the binary number system to students ages 5 - 7 we are focusing on number knowledge and number identification rather than how the binary number system works.
 We also support students to learn to count by one to one matching, because they are counting the dots.
 Students are motivated to learn because they are learning how computers store information.
 Students may ask you questions and be excited to explore the concepts outlined in this lesson further.
 We’ve added a lot of information into this lesson, however, it is not our intention that you will teach and cover all the concepts, but that you have at your fingertips the information you need when your students express an interest in learning more.

-## Key questions
+## Key question

 -   How do you think a digital device stores information?
     Potential answers could include
     Accept and record all answers to revisit at the end of the lesson.

 ## Lesson starter